Eve00000/website/content/news/XXXX-XX-XX-Midsummer-Mixxx.md

 #### Ceremonie protocollaire

-A golden medal will be awarded to everynone who contributes to Mixxx.
+A golden medal will be awarded to everyone who contributes to Mixxx.
 Have a crazy Mixxxy summer.